Thank You for Attending

 President & CEO, Mifos Initiative

 Ed has been a part of the Mifos project since 2007 in its early days at Grameen Foundation.
 He oversaw the open source community, connecting its members worldwide with the tools, support, and engagement needed to build and use Mifos.
 Leading the growth of this burgeoning community, he saw the dedication and persistence of its members and decided to found COSM (now the Mifos Initiative) to unite their efforts and help them collectively fulfill the vision Grameen Foundation set out to achieve.
 Prior to this, he graduated from the Wharton School at the University of Pennsylvania where he led marketing for the nation’s largest student-run credit union and discovered his passion for technology-driven international development in their budding social entrepreneurship program.
-When he’s not watching over the Mifos community, he’s tending to another community of sorts, his mini-farmhouse of animals – chickens, bunnies, dogs, goats, cats, birds, and fish.Eric Berlow
+When he’s not watching over the Mifos community, he’s tending to another community of sorts, his mini-farmhouse of animals – chickens, bunnies, dogs, goats, cats, birds, and fish.Patrick Ball

 Director of Research, Human Rights Data Analysis Group